Nicholas Troy Sheley

 Nicholas Troy Sheley (born July 31, 1979) is an American spree killer.
-He is serving life in prison for six murders for Illinois and two other murders in Missouri.
+He is serving life in prison for six murders in Illinois and two other murders in Missouri.
 He was arrested on July 1, 2008, in Granite City, Illinois.
 A $25,000 reward was offered for information leading to his arrest.
 Federal authorities charged him with unlawful flight to avoid prosecution.

 Early life

 Sheley, of Rock Falls, Illinois, had been arrested frequently since adolescence for crimes ranging from marijuana possession to domestic battery.
 He and his ex-wife Holly married on May 10, 2008.
 The couple had been dating since 2004.
 They later divorced in December 2013 after his arrest.

 Murder spree

 Sheley's murder spree began on June 23, 2008, when he killed 93-year-old Russell Reed in his hometown, Sterling.
 Police say Sheley was looking for money to buy cocaine and bludgeoned Reed.
 Reed's body was found in the trunk of his car three days later.

 On June 28, Sheley encountered 65-year-old Ronald Randall at a car wash in Galesburg, Illinois, where Randall had gone to clean his truck; Sheley murdered him and stole his truck, hiding his body behind a grocery store before leaving town.
-That same night, Sheley drove Randall's truck to Rock Falls and murdered Kenny Ulve, 25, Brock Branson, 29, his fiancée Kilynna Blake, 20, and her son Dayan, 2 in an apartment.
+That same night, Sheley drove Randall's truck to Rock Falls and murdered Kenny Ulve, 25, Brock Branson, 29, his fiancée, Kilynna Blake, 20, and her son Dayan, 2, in an apartment.
 All four victims had been bludgeoned with a hammer.
 Sheley's DNA was found in the apartment, and he was seen wearing some of the victims' clothing the next day.
 Holly Sheley testified that she and her husband had sex the night of the murders by a canal, not in the truck, and that the truck's cab was covered in blood.
 The bodies of Ronald Randall and the four victims in Rock Falls were not discovered until two days later, on June 30.

 Sheley fled to Festus, Missouri, after the Rock Falls murders and on June 29 allegedly committed his last two murders.
 The victims were Tom and Jill Estes, both 54, of Sherwood, Arkansas.
 They had attended a graduation party and were allegedly attacked by Sheley outside the hotel where they were staying.
 Sheley put their bodies in Randall's truck and hid them behind a gas station.